• Skip to primary navigation

 Lamb and apricot tagine pin image.

-Cooked on the hob, this meltingly tender lamb and apricot tagine is the perfect family-friendly meal, ready in just 40 minutes!
+Cooked on the hob, this meltingly tender lamb tagine with apricots is the perfect family-friendly meal, ready in just 40 minutes!

 Lamb tagine with apricots.

-Lamb tagine with apricots is the perfect dish for introducing new spices to children too!
-The sauce in which the lamb sits is delicately spiced with ras el hanout, smoked paprika and mild chili powder to create a mouthwatering meal.
+Lamb and apricot tagine is the perfect dish for introducing new spices to children.
+The sauce in which the lamb sits is delicately spiced with ras el hanout, smoked paprika, and mild chilli powder to create a mouthwatering meal.

 Jump to: